Binnel Bay: History

-Archaeological findings from the landslide deposits at Binnel Bay have identified evidence of human activity in this area of the Undercliff dating back to the neolithic.
-These finds included a neolithic soil horizon dated to 2530BC, containing charcoal and the remains of red squirrel, red deer and marine molluscs.
-Later prehistoric evidence includes midden deposits of bronze age to iron age date.
+Archaeological findings from the landslide deposits at Binnel Bay have identified evidence of human activity in this area of the Undercliff dating back to the Neolithic.
+These finds included a Neolithic soil horizon dated to 2530BC, containing charcoal and the remains of red squirrel, red deer and marine molluscs.
+Later prehistoric evidence includes midden deposits of Bronze Age to Iron Age date.

-In 1977 a palaeolithic handaxe of Acheulean style was discovered on land immediately west of Binnel Bay.
+In 1977 a Paleolithic handaxe of Acheulean style was discovered on land immediately west of Binnel Bay.
 It is thought the handaxe may have originated from deposits that were originally on the downland above the Undercliff, and were subsequently worked into the landslide complex at a later date.

 In 1882 William Spindler, an eccentric German industrialist, attempted to build a harbour and resort in St Lawrence to rival Ventnor to the east, though he would ultimately die before it could be completed.
 Spindler bought a large estate, including a house (now the Old Park Hotel) which had belonged to Sir Richard Worsley, 7th Baronet, the island's governor from 1780-1782.
 He planned on constructing a town and planted trees, laid roads but most notably created a seawall at Binnel Bay.
 The seawall was substantial and designed to allow tourists to reach St Lawrence by sea.
-However, due to the geological instability of the Undercliff landslide complex at Binnel Bay it had poor foundations, being largely built on active and landslipped sections of Gault Clay.
+However, due to the geological instability of the Undercliff landslide complex at Binnel Bay it had poor foundations, being largely built on active and landslide sections of Gault Clay.
 It fell into disrepair and was destroyed through a combination of landsliding and severe winter storms and swells.
 The failed harbour was dubbed Spindler's Folly, and the remains can be seen broken up and scattered around the bay today.